FreeshardBase/documentation/docs/developer_docs/overview.md

 You also may use any language or framework you like best.

 However, we ask you to make your UI responsive.
-Portal provides an omni-device user experience, so every app should be equally comfortable to use, whether on a notebook, tablet or smartphone.
+Portal provides a cross-device user experience, so every app should be equally comfortable to use, whether on a notebook, tablet or smartphone.

 Which additional containers you need is also up to you and depends on your app.
-If you can start your app using a `docker-compose.yml` file, you have a head start, because this file can be used as a template for the Portal's `docker-compose.yml.template` file.
+If you already can start your app using a `docker-compose.yml` file, you are already half way there, because usually this file must only be modified slightly to derive the `docker-compose.yml.template` file.

-By default, only the Portal's owner can access your app's UI using the terminals they have paired with their Portal.
+By default, only the Portal's owner can access your app's UI using the devices they have paired with their Portal.
-If you want to make part of your app public or usable by the owner's peers, you can do so.
+If you want to make part of your app public or usable by the owner's peers, you can do so by adding appropriate entries in the `app_meta.json`.
 See [Routing and Access Control](routing_and_ac.md) to learn how.

 At the moment we do not provide hosting for any images.